A Basic Guide to Choosing a Folding Bike

 Full-sized frame, unique swivel fold system, minimal disassembly but no handlebar fold and no break in frame.
 Different models for on and off-road, folding MTB originally designed for US military paratroopers.

 Similar value for money and quality as parent company Dahon.
 Often seen as an improvement to Dahon.
+Large selection of different models, including the base Link models to the more premium Verge and Eclipse offerings.

 There are many other foldies sold in Malaysia at a wide range of prices, but this list is a compilation of the some of the best brands in terms of quality.
 The higher the price, the better the components and ride quality, which means you get what you pay for.
 If you're not doing serious cycling, it may be ok to skimp a little.
 Remember that in the end, your bike is a personal choice based on your preference and needs.